urgent-challenge/urgent2026_challenge_track1/readme.md

 --val_check_interval 10000
 ```

-If DM is not used, a espnet-like training set should be used:
+If dynamic mixing is not used, a ESPnet-like training set should be used:
 ```
 data/train
 ├── speech_length.scp
 ├── spk1.scp
+├── spk2utt (not used)
+├── text (not used)
+├── utt2category (not used)
 ├── utt2fs
+├── utt2lang (not used)
+├── utt2spk (not used)
 └── wav.scp
 ```